Debt Avalanche Method: Pros and Cons

 a man and a woman smiling while looking at a laptop

-But even though the debt avalanche is the most efficient debt repayment method, it requires discipline and persistence, as you’ll be carrying multiple debts for longer.
+Still, this method requires discipline and persistence since you’ll be carrying multiple debts for longer.
 Here’s what you need to know as you’re considering whether this strategy suits your goals.

 Key insights

-• The debt avalanche method involves paying off your debts in order from highest to lowest interest rate.
+The debt avalanche method involves paying off your debts in order from the highest to the lowest interest rate.

-• The key advantages of the debt avalanche are that it can help you save on total interest paid and get out of debt faster.
+The main advantage of the debt avalanche method is that it can help you save on total interest paid and get out of debt faster.

-• The main disadvantage of the debt avalanche is that it may feel slow-moving as you chisel away at a large individual debt.
+The main disadvantage of the debt avalanche method is that it can feel slow moving since it’ll take time to pay off debt.

-“The debt avalanche method prioritizes interest rates to pay off debt with the highest interest rate first,” said Christopher Stroup, a certified financial planner with Abacus Wealth Partners.
+“The debt avalanche method prioritizes interest rates to pay off debt with the highest interest rate first,” said Christopher Stroup, founder of Silicon Beach Financial.
 “Once the first is paid off, you move on to the next highest-interest-rate debt.”

 Here are the steps for setting up the debt avalanche method: